Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: Evaluation Setups

 \section{Evaluation Setups}

-To ensure reproducibility of our baseline comparisons, we standardized evaluation protocols across all proprietary models.
-For GPT-4.1 and GPT-5 via OpenAI, we configured inference with medium reasoning effort and standard token limits (1000 tokens for MCQ, 2000 for open QA).
+We standardized evaluation protocols across all proprietary models.
+For GPT-4.1 and GPT-5 via OpenAI, we configured inference with medium reasoning effort and standard token limits (1,000 tokens for MCQ, 2,000 for open QA).
 For Gemini-3 variants (Flash and Pro), we employed medium thinking level settings with temperature 1.0 and comparable token budgets.
-For Fanar-2-27B and Allam-7B, we used temperature 1.0 with 1000 token limits.
-All models received identical task-specific system instructions: MCQ tasks required selection of answer letters without explanation, while open QA tasks requested detailed responses with supporting evidence from Islamic jurisprudence.
+For Fanar-2-27B and Allam-7B, we used temperature 1.0 with 1,000 token limits.
+All models received identical task-specific system instructions.
+MCQ tasks required selection of answer letters without explanation, while open QA tasks requested detailed responses with supporting evidence from Islamic jurisprudence.
 We implemented few-shot prompting (2 examples) for MCQ evaluation and zero-shot prompting for open QA tasks.
 No models had access to external tools, retrieval mechanisms, or web search capabilities during evaluation.
-However, we acknowledge important limitations in comparing proprietary models: their exact training data composition, knowledge cutoff dates, and potential exposure to benchmark datasets remain undisclosed by providers.
-This introduces uncertainty regarding whether performance differences stem from model capabilities versus memorisation of evaluation data.
-Our evaluation focuses on standardising inference conditions while recognising these inherent limitations in proprietary model transparency.
+However, we acknowledge important limitations when comparing proprietary models.
+Providers do not disclose their exact training data, knowledge cutoff dates, or possible exposure to benchmark datasets.
+This makes it difficult to determine whether performance differences reflect model capability or memorization of evaluation data.
+Our evaluation standardizes inference conditions while recognizing these limitations.